certtools/intelmq/docs/user/intelmq-api.rst

    INTELMQ_API_CONFIG=/etc/intelmq/api-config.json hug -m intelmq_api.serve

-The configuration file ``/etc/intelmq/api-config.json`` which is shipped with the packages is also listed here for reference.
+The default configuration which is shipped with the packages is also listed here for reference:
-This also gives an example on how to disable a setting, namely by prefixing the name with an underscore, like it is done here with the ``_session_store`` setting.

 .. code-block:: json

    {
-           "intelmq_ctl_cmd": ["intelmqctl"],
+       "intelmq_ctl_cmd": ["sudo", "-u", "intelmq", "intelmqctl"],
        "allowed_path": "/opt/intelmq/var/lib/bots/",
-           "_session_store": "/tmp/intelmq-session.sqlite",
+       "session_store": "/etc/intelmq/api-session.sqlite",
        "session_duration": 86400,
        "allow_origins": ["*"]
    }

+On Debian based systems, the default path for the ``session_store`` is ``/var/lib/dbconfig-common/sqlite3/intelmq-api/intelmqapi``, because the Debian package uses the Debian packaging tools to manage the database file.

 The following configuration options are available: